Skip to main content

 Agroecology Education Farm

-The NC State Agroecology Education Farm is located off of Lake Wheeler Road near the Historic Yates Mill County Park.
+The NC State Agroecology Education Farm is located off of Lake Wheeler Road near Historic Yates Mill Park.
 The farm was started in 2005 as a space for the NC State community to learn about and become involved in sustainable agriculture.
-Since 2013, it has sourced produce for NC State Dining, bringing agroecology education into the dining halls as part of a closed-loop system between the farm, the dining halls and the NC State Compost Facility and Research Cooperative
+Since 2013, they’ve sourced produce for NC State Dining, bringing agroecology education into the dining halls as part of a closed-loop system between the farm, the dining halls and the NC State Compost Facility and Research Cooperative

-There are many opportunities to become involved at the Agroecology Education Farm.
-Faculty can bring classes to the farm for field trips, student groups can take tours and the farm also offers research plots and internships to support continued learning.
-The community is also invited to join volunteer workdays and special events, including yoga.
+There are plenty of opportunities to become involved at the Agroecology Education Farm.
+Faculty can bring classes to the farm for field trips, student groups can take tours, and the farm also offers research plots and internships to support continued learning.
+The farm also hosts volunteer workdays and special events, including yoga.

 The Agroecology Education Farm cycles through planting, harvesting and preparing crops for each new season, including: